-However, we can certainly witness emotional pain and distress in workplaces.
-After all, we bring our whole selves to work and whilst we may be encouraged to leave our personal problems at the door it isn’t that simple is it?
+Emotional pain and distress is evident in workplaces.
+After all, we bring our whole selves to work.
+We may be encouraged to leave our personal problems at the door but it isn’t that simple, is it?

-A member of your team who has experienced a close bereavement is likely to be suffering.
-Or perhaps a large organisational restructure is creating anxiety and stress amongst your team members.
+A large organisational restructure may be creating anxiety and stress amongst your team members.
+Or perhaps a member of your team has experienced a close bereavement.
 Whether the problem is rooted in home lives or the workplace it is inevitable that organisations are emotional arenas (Dutton et al 2014).

 Compassion is an interpersonal process which involves noticing the other person’s distress, feeling it ourselves, and taking action to enhance their well-being.

 The literature on compassion at work sets out a compelling case for this approach with clear benefits to individuals and organisations.